John Barnes - Chief Executive, Historic Royal Palaces

 Dan has spent the majority of his career working in the cultural sector.
 Immediately prior to joining Historic Royal Palaces, he was Director of Members, Art and Media at the Royal Horticultural Society, where he was responsible for promoting the four gardens and many flower shows, a growing membership and the Society’s publications, sponsorship and commercial venue hire businesses.

 From 2003 to 2008 he was the Marketing Director for English Heritage and prior to that worked in business development at the Science Museum and as a marketing manager at the Millennium Dome.

-Dan is a governor of Frank Wise School in Banbury and an advisor to the Banbury Museum Trust.
+Dan is a governor of Frank Wise School in Banbury and a Trustee of The Auckland Project.

 Anupam joined HRP in October 2022, having held a diverse range of senior roles in cultural, academic and non-profit organisations.
 He is a Chartered Accountant and MBA, and previous employers include Arts Council England, the Victoria & Albert Museum, Royal Museums Greenwich and more recently the Royal Albert Hall.